B.C.’s response to unjustified U.S. tariffs

 Learn more

-Canada’s counter actions
+Canada’s counter measures

 President Trump’s tariffs are an attack on Canadian jobs and families.
 If we don’t stand up for ourselves, he will keep coming back for more.